TrimAgency/angular-2-starter-template/README.md

 Angular 2 starter template currently features: Angular 4, Jasmine for unit tests, Protractor for e2e tests, Angular CLI for dev environment, production builds and running tests.

+Out of box features include: Login feature module, RequestOptions service to send JWT with each request, ResponseError Service to handle unauthorized users, AuthService to set and retrieve JWT tokens from localStorage, Flex-box-grid and environment variable files.

 ## Prerequisites

 Must have Node 6.9.0 or higher AND NPM v3.0 or higher.
-Yarn installed.
+Yarn and angular CLI installed.
 To install yarn: https://yarnpkg.com/en/docs/install.
-Angular CLI installed.
-To install the angular CLI: npm install -g @angular/cli.
+To install the angular CLI: `npm install -g @angular/cli`.

 ## First time use

-Please set the Angular CLI to use yarn: ng set —global packageManager=yarn.
+Please set the Angular CLI to use yarn: `ng set —global packageManager=yarn`.
-After cloning the repo run yarn install.
+After cloning the repo, `run yarn install`.

+Set env variables in the environment.ts, environment-staging.ts, and evnironment.prod.ts

+Set the this.title in app.component.ts to your project name for document title.

 ## Development server